 How to handle a transaction where a supplier is also a customer

-This can happen where a supplier will invoice you for goods/services they provide to your organisation, but you also invoice them e.g. for room hire or advertising in a publication you produce.
+This article explains how to handle transactions when a supplier is also a customer, with the result that they invoice you (e.g. for goods/services they provide to your organisation), and you also invoice them (e.g. for room hire, or for advertising in a publication you produce).

-Amounts owed are deducted from the amounts paid between you and the supplier who is also a customer.
+An alternative option is to deduct amounts owed from amounts paid between you and the supplier who is also a customer.

 Example